Nebraska Medical Assistance Program (Nebraska Medicaid ) Long Term Care Programs, Benefits & Eligibility Requirements

 Nebraska residents have to meet an asset limit and an income limit in order to be financially eligible for nursing home coverage through Nebraska Medicaid.
 For a single applicant in 2024, the asset limit is $4,000, which means they must have $4,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
 An applicant’s home does not always count as an asset (see the How Medicaid Counts the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-The 2024 income limit for Nebraska Nursing Home Medicaid for a single applicant is $1,255/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, Nebraska Medicaid beneficiaries who reside in nursing homes must give most of their income to the state to help pay for the cost of care.
-They are only allowed to keep $75/month of their income as a “personal needs allowance,” and they are allowed to make Medicare premium payments if they are “dual eligible,” and they can make any allowable spousal income allowance payments to financially needy, non-applicant spouses.
+The 2025 income limit for Nebraska Nursing Home Medicaid for a single applicant is $1,304.17/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. However, Nebraska Medicaid beneficiaries who reside in nursing homes must give most of their income to the state to help pay for the cost of care.
+They are only allowed to keep $75/month of their income as a “personal needs allowance,” and they are allowed to make Medicare premium payments if they are “dual eligible.”

-For married applicants with both spouses applying, the 2024 asset limit for nursing home coverage through Nebraska Nursing Home Medicaid is a combined $8,000, and the income limit is a combined $1,703/month.
-For a married applicant with just one spouse applying, the 2024 asset limit is $4,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
-The income limit is $1,255/month for the applicant, and the income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for nursing home coverage through Nebraska Nursing Home Medicaid is $4,000 per spouse, and the income limit is a combined $1,304.17/month per spouse.
+For a married applicant with just one spouse applying, the 2025 asset limit is $4,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2025 income limit is $1,304.17/month for the applicant, and the income of the non-applicant spouse is not counted.
+Married Nebraska Nursing Home Medicaid recipients are also required to give most of their income to the state.
+They are allowed to keep $75/month as a personal needs allowance and enough to make Medicare premium payments.
+In addition, they are allowed to keep enough income to make any allowable spousal income allowance payments to financially needy spouses who are not enrolled in Medicaid.

 Functional Requirements

 The functional, or medical, criteria for nursing home coverage through Nebraska Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is usually associated with a nursing home.
-To determine level of care need for Medicaid purposes, Nebraska uses the interRAI Home Care Tool, which considers four factors – the applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting); medical conditions that require continuous care or may be unstable; risk factors such as behavior, frailty and safety; cognitive defects like those commonly seen with Alzheimer’s disease and other dementias.
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 Nebraska Home and Community Based Services (HCBS) Waivers Eligibility Criteria